 Spam Email Filter

-The penetration testers lookout for the possibilities of conducting a man-in-the-middle attack.
+The penetration testers look out for the possibilities of conducting a man-in-the-middle attack.
 An organization must encrypt login credentials, and they should be only transferred over a secure HTTPS connection.
 When a web application is to be secured, encryption plays a vital role.

 Cookies store data related to a user’s session on your web application.
-This is a sensitive piece of information, and with increasing privacy and protection laws across the globe, it is not a favorable position for a business to allow this confidential information to get exposed to the attackers.
+This is a sensitive piece of information, and with increasing privacy and protection laws across the globe, it is not a favorable position for a business to allow this confidential information to get exposed to attackers.

-The penetration testers test a web application’s login page from multiple angels.
+The penetration testers test a web application’s login page from multiple angles.
 One such angle is to ensure that only a limited number of login attempts are made for a corresponding user.
 This ensures that dictionary attacks are prevented.